 I am going to share with you 9 handy little tricks for super sharp photos of your kids.

-First and for most, you need to make sure your camera is focusing properly.
+1. First and foremost, you need to make sure your camera is focusing properly.

 This may sound completely obvious, but it has to be mentioned.
 If you are using auto focus, make sure both your camera and lens are set to auto focus.
 If you are manually focusing, PRACTICE!
 Just make sure you are focused on what you want to focus on.
 Don’t worry the next few tips aren’t as silly sounding, but just as important.